andrewjlock/andrewjlock.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm fortunate enough to have worked in a variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and computational modelling.
+I'm fortunate enough to have worked in a variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and numerical modelling.
 I develop and use open-source (predominantly Python) modelling tools every day, and have also worked on some fascinating experiments such as hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.